 - If it would cost you more to wait for the money.
 If you’re paying high interest rates on debt now and need your tax return to get out of debt, using a loan to clear the debt quickly could save you cash.

 In other cases, it could be best to wait for your actual tax return to arrive:

 - If you’d otherwise prepare your own taxes.
 It does cost money to have a tax preparer do your taxes, which you’ll need to do in order for them to loan you money on your return.
-If you don’t need the cash now and this is the only reason you’re paying a preparer, it might make more sense to do them yourself and wait for the return.
+If you don’t need the cash now and this is the only reason you’re paying a preparer, it might make more sense to do your taxes yourself and wait for your return.

 - If you have a federal tax lien or owe child support.
-If you expect there’s a reason the IRS might withhold some of your return, then you should probably wait for the total funds to arrive instead of taking out a loan based on a return that might not materialize.
+If you expect there’s a reason the IRS might withhold some of your return, then you should probably wait instead of taking out a loan based on a return that might not fully materialize.

 - If you need more cash than your expected return.
 If you’re looking for a larger loan a tax refund loan is probably not the right option for you and you might want to consider a personal loan instead.

 If you’re looking for ways to get money now, you don’t need to rely solely on an advance on your tax refund.
 Here are some other options: